alisd23/ngrx-form-pure/README.md

       .subscribe(formState => this.formState = formState);
   }

-  // Return whether or not the checkbox should be checked.
-Ngrx-form will then set
+  // Return whether or not the checkbox should be checked. ngrx-form-pure will then set
   // the inputs checked value appropriately. public fruitElementValueTransform = (fruits: string[], element: HTMLInputElement) => {
     return (